anacasx/collectibles-store-spark/README.md

-# Collectibles Store API - Sprint 1
+# Collectibles Store API - Sprint 2: Templates & Exception Handling

-A RESTful API service for managing collectible items and users, built with Java and Spark Framework as part of the Digital NAO Backend Developer Certification program.
+A RESTful and template-based web application built with Java and Spark Framework as part of the Digital NAO Backend Developer Certification.
+This sprint completes the integration of exception handling, Mustache templates, and offer management features.

 ---